II. Epidemiology

 - Adult: 100 mg oral or IV twice daily

-- Child (<45 kg) 2.2 mg/kg (max 100 mg) twice daily
+- Child (<45 kg or 99 lb) 2.2 mg/kg (max 100 mg) twice daily

-- Children of any age and pregnant women should be treated with Doxycycline despite dental risks
+- Children of any age (and pregnant women) should be treated with Doxycycline despite dental risks

-- Chloramphenicol (only if Doxycycline contraindicated)
+- Chloramphenicol (only if Doxycycline is absolutely contraindicated)

 - Dose: 12.5 mg/kg orally four times daily for 7 days

-- Higher mortality than with Doxycycline
+- Higher mortality than with Doxycycline (primarily had been used before the 1960s)

 - Doxycycline for 7 days

-XII.
+XV.
 Complications

-- Encephalitis (and cerebral edema)
+- Encephalitis (and cerebral edema, Seizures, Ataxia)

 - Noncardiac Pulmonary Edema and Pulmonary Hemorrhage

-- Acute Respiratory Distress Syndrome (ARDS)
+Acute Respiratory Distress Syndrome (ARDS, up to 12% of cases)

-- Acute Renal Failure
+- Acute Renal Failure (from prerenal Azotemia, Acute Tubular Necrosis)

 - Myocarditis

-- Cardiac Arrhythmia
+- Cardiac Arrhythmia (7-16% of cases)

-- Disseminated Intravascular Coagulation
+- Disseminated Intravascular Coagulation (rare)

 - Gastrointestinal Bleeding